 "John tells me almost every day how much our daughter Luna reminds him of me," she continued.
 "Every day, I try to make sure she’s all the best parts of me, all the things I aspire to be all the time, but fail at sometimes.
 And we preach kindness to her and Miles every chance we get.
-Will they eventually realise there is some hypocrisy there?
+Will they eventually realize there is some hypocrisy there?
 I certainly do.
-But I hope they recognise my evolution."
+But I hope they recognize my evolution."

-While she didn't address Stodden's claims that they'd been blocked on Twitter after the online firestorm, Teigen did write that she was hoping that victims of her cyberbullying would be willing to talk with her and let her apologise.
+While she didn't address Stodden's claims that they'd been blocked on Twitter after the online firestorm, Teigen did write that she was hoping that victims of her cyberbullying would be willing to talk with her and let her apologize.
 Teigen then went on to thank her fans and supporters, also saying that she was sorry for "letting them down."

 "I won’t ask for your forgiveness, only your patience and tolerance," she concluded.
-"I ask that you allow me, as I promise to allow you, to own past mistakes and be given the opportunity to seek self-improvement and change."
+"I ask that you allow me, as I promise to allow you, to own past mistakes and be given the opportunity to seek self improvement and change."

 The open letter might be too little, too late for some, as the consequences of Teigen's trolling played out rather quickly after Stodden's interview with The Daily Beast went viral.
 Though belated, Teigen's apology hints that she is taking the feedback to heart — only time (and future tweets) will tell just how different her timeline will be.